dcox45/dcox45.github.io/about.md

 several companies in the city.

-Since returning to Toronto, I have continued to hone my technical sophistication while working in the tech education industry and developing my writing.
+Since returning to Toronto, I have continued to hone my technical sophistication while working in the tech education industry and developing my own projects.

 My goal is to reach the next level of my career by combining my research & writing skills with my familiarity with digital technology.
-With that in mind, I have been seeking positions in Software Development, User Experience
-Research, Copywriting, and much more.
+With that in mind, I am currently seeking opportunities in Software Development, User Experience Research, Copywriting, and much more.
 If you think I would be a good fit at your organization, please do not hesitate to reach out.

 I recently started a blog called [This Wired World](https://thiswiredworld.wordpress.com/), where I write on the everyday intersections of technology and environmental change in the contemporary world.
 I would love it if you had a look!